optuna/optunahub-registry/template/README.md

   - `popsize`: Population size of the CMA-ES algorithm.
 If not provided, the population size will be set based on the search space dimensionality.
 If you have a sufficient evaluation budget, it is recommended to increase the popsize.
   - `seed`: Seed for random number generator.

-Note that because of the limitation of the algorithm, only non-conditional numerical parameters are sampled by the MO-CMA-ES algorithm, and categorical parameters and conditional parameters are handled by random sampling.
+Note that because of the limitation of the algorithm, only non-conditional numerical parameters can be sampled by the MO-CMA-ES algorithm, and categorical and conditional parameters are handled by random search.

 ## Installation